galongoria/factiva/README.md

 4. Copy and paste: chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\usr\directory\localhost"
 (A Chrome browser should immediately open upon entering this command)

-5. Clone this repo locally and create a directory called `data`.
-Within `data`, create two directories called `article_hrefs` and `clean`

-6. I'm going to add a requirements.txt soon, but for now here's what you'll need to install yourself to run the notebook:
+5. I'm going to add a requirements.txt soon, but for now here's what you'll need to install yourself to run the notebook:

   pandas
-  dotenv
+  python-dotenv
   selenium
   regex
   bs4

 ** Optional ** – Only necessary if you want to contribute
-7. Create a .env file containing your eid password
+6. Create a .env file containing your eid password

 Usage: